Russia's war on Ukraine latest news: NATO seeks to shore up Russia's neighbours | Law-Order

 * Russian Foreign Minister Sergei Lavrov said it was vital to avoid any kind of military confrontation between nuclear powers, even if it only involved conventional weapons, the TASS news agency reported.
 Lavrov also said the West was pushing Ukraine to continue fighting against Russia. * Russian President Vladimir Putin has focused his "fire and ire" on Ukraine's civilian population, bombing more than a third of Ukraine's water and electricity supply in a strategy that will not work, U.S. Secretary of State Antony Blinken said.

-* Top U.S. Democrats said securing more funding for Ukraine and COVID-19 and passing a full-year spending bill are priorities before Republicans take control of the House of Representatives early next year. * Russian foreign intelligence chief Sergei Naryshkin said in a published interview that he discussed nuclear issues and Ukraine in a meeting earlier this month with United States Central Intelligence Agency Director William Burns.
+* Russia has shown no indication it will stop or slow attacks on civilian infrastructure in Ukraine, and the United States believes military operations will persist through winter months, possibly curtailed by weather, White House national security spokesman John Kirby said. * Russian foreign intelligence chief Sergei Naryshkin said in a published interview that he discussed nuclear issues and Ukraine in a meeting earlier this month with United States Central Intelligence Agency Director William Burns.

 * The European Union will try to set up a specialised court, backed by the United Nations, to investigate and prosecute possible war crimes committed by Russia in Ukraine, European Commision President Ursula von der Leyen said. * The European Commission proposed a plan to compensate Ukraine for damage from Russia's invasion with proceeds from investing Russian funds frozen under sanctions.